 If you had to choose to get rid of all of your kitchen knives except for three, which ones would you keep?
 My husband and I decided to ask ourselves this exact question.
 We didn’t want any extraneous knives or clutter.
 So… which knives would do everything we could possibly need?

-After some careful research, we decided to keep only a chef’s knife, paring knife, and bread knife in our kitchen.
+So, after some careful research, we decided to keep only a chef’s knife, paring knife, and bread knife in our kitchen.
 These 3 great, comfortable and versatile knives could do everything we normally need any knife for.

 Our next conundrum was what type of knives we should buy, because honestly, ours sucked.
 I usually bought our knives at outlet stores to try to avoid spending much money, and they never lasted long.

-A foodie friend of my husband’s recommended Misen.
+Luckily a foodie friend of my husband’s recommended Misen.

 Misen is a startup selling high quality kitchen tools at affordable prices.
 I can’t say anything about their pans because I haven’t used them, but based on the quality of their knives, I would assume they’re great too.

 These are by far the best quality knives I have ever owned!
 Here is a quick breakdown on why these are so great: